Peter Ivers: Later career

-In 1975, Ivers wrote the lyrics to the only compositions on the Threshold: The Blue Angels Experience film with vocals.
-Namely, these were; "Dawn: Eagle Call / The World Is Golden Too", "Noon: Rise Up Call / Wings / Blues Anthem" and "Night: Night Angels / She Won't Let Go".
+In 1975, Ivers wrote the lyrics to the vocal compositions on the Threshold: The Blue Angels Experience film - "Dawn: Eagle Call / The World Is Golden Too", "Noon: Rise Up Call / Wings / Blues Anthem" and "Night: Night Angels / She Won't Let Go".
 All were sung by Jim Connor.

 In 1976, Ivers was asked by David Lynch to write a song for his movie, Eraserhead.
 Ivers penned "In Heaven (The Lady in the Radiator Song)", which became the most well-known composition from the film.
 He also scored the Ron Howard film Grand Theft Auto the following year.
 In 1979 he scored the fifth episode of the first season of B.J. and the Bear.

 In 1977, Ivers produced a synth-pop/disco album for Roderick Taylor titled Victory in Rock City.

 Ivers' best friend was Harvard classmate Douglas Kenney, founder of the National Lampoon.
 Ivers played "Beautiful Dreamer" on the harmonica at Kenney's funeral.
 Ivers was also a close friend of comedian John Belushi, who likewise preceded him in death.

 In 1981, Ivers produced the Circus Mort EP featuring Swans front man Michael Gira and avant-garde drummer Jonathan Kane.
 1981 also found Ivers tapped by David Jove to host New Wave Theatre on Los Angeles TV station KSCI which was shown irregularly as part of the weekend program Night Flight on the fledgling USA Network.
 The program was a frantic cacophony of music, theater and comedy, lorded over by Ivers with his manic presentation.
-Using a method of filming known as "live taped", the show was the first opportunity for many alternative musicians to receive nationwide exposure.
+Using a method of filming known as "live taped", the show was the first opportunity for many alternative rock musicians to receive nationwide exposure.
 Notable bands who appeared on the show included The Angry Samoans, Dead Kennedys, 45 Grave, Fear, Suburban Lawns and The Plugz.

 Also in 1981 Ivers experienced commercial success having written a song with John Lewis Parker that became an R&B top ten hit for Phyllis Hyman called "Can't We Fall in Love Again?"
 Ivers formed a songwriting team with Franne Golde, and several of their compositions were picked up by successful artists, like "Little Boy Sweet" recorded by The Pointer Sisters, "All We Really Need" recorded by Marty Balin, "Let's Go Up" recorded by Diana Ross and "Louisiana Sunday Afternoon" and "Give Me Your Heart Tonight"; both recorded by Kimiko Kasai.
 Ivers also appears in the film Jekyll and Hyde...Together Again (1982) performing his song "Wham It" and had another composition "Light Up My Body" featured in the soundtrack.

 In 1983, he performed on the Antilles Records release Swingrass '83.

 Death and investigation

 On March 3, 1983, Peter Ivers was found bludgeoned to death with a hammer in his Los Angeles loft space apartment.
-The murderer was never identified.
+The killer was never identified.